-Gap analyses are performed in relation to the Financial Supervisory Authority of Norway's modules for selfassessment of management and control, as well as the Cobit framework for evaluating ICT operations.
+Gap analyses are performed in relation to the Financial Supervisory Authority of Norway's modules for self-assessment of management and control, as well as the Cobit framework for evaluating ICT operations.
 The gap analyses provide useful information about management and control in line with external regulations and expectations.

+8.1.9 NEW AND REVISED PRODUCTS, SOLUTIONS AND PROCESSES

-8.1.9 New and revised products, solutions and processes
+New and significantly changed products, solutions and